Dashboard Terminology Definitions

 Task - An individual activity.
 The execution of each Trigger and Action are unique tasks.
-For example, if you are uploading a CSV with 100 roles, there will be a Trigger Task that parses the CSV and calls an action.
-There will also be 100 Action Tasks each with their individual payload, logs, and status.
+For example, if you are adding a tag when a new Shopify order is created, there will be a Trigger task that starts when an order is created and moves to the next step.

 Step - A Trigger or an Action in a Workflow.

-Logging - Full request information will display in the Logs tab for your automations.
+Logging - Information will display in the Logs tab for your automations.

-Debug Logging - Applies full debug mode, so you will see the full request information and any logs from calls to
+Debug Logging - Detailed information will display in the Logs tab.
+It will contain full request information and any logs from calls to

-Activity - A chronological list of actions that MESA has taken on your behalf, including status, and supporting inspection and replays of Tasks.
+Activity - A chronological list of automations that MESA has taken on your behalf, including status, and supporting inspection and replays of Tasks.

-Credentials - Credentials are a type of key-value storage used to store sensitive information and are encrypted at rest.
+Credentials - Credentials are used to store sensitive information and are encrypted.

 API Key - This is the API key required to make requests to the Mesa API Layer.